 In addition to qualitative standards as outlined above, students must progress through their program in a timely manner (not to exceed 150% of the published length of the academic program and/or 180 attempted credits).
 Undergraduate full-time day, part-time day, undergraduate evening and graduate students must successfully complete 67% of all credit hours attempted towards their degree program.

-- Courses graded W (Withdrawn), I (Incomplete) and F (Failure) are counted as credits attempted but not successfully completed.
+- Courses graded W (Withdrawn), IN (Incomplete), IP (In Progress) and F (Failure) are counted as credits attempted but not successfully completed.

 - Courses dropped before the published add/drop date each term do not count as credits attempted.